-The findings of the assessments are initially shared with human rights organizations with which Ford works and are then published on our website.
+The findings of the assessments are initially shared with human rights organizations with which Ford works and are then published within our sustainability report website.
 We have sought the opinions of neutral third parties who have visited plants and/or reviewed the assessment process, and they have agreed that the process is robust and has integrity.

-The findings of the past assessments confirmed that Ford's wholly and majority-owned facilities are operating in compliance with Policy Letter 24.
+The findings of the past assessments confirmed that Ford's wholly and majorityowned facilities are operating in compliance with Policy Letter 24.